fajarnadril/Project-Stir/README.md

 ![image](https://github.com/fajarnadril/Project-Stir/assets/36891062/1741d5dc-3cfb-4eff-ba9d-90f86b9e9f35)

 You are **required to download several assets from the Unity Asset Store** to properly operate this game.
-All assets should be placed in the **3rd Party folder**.
+All assets should be placed in the **3rdParty folder**.
 The assets that need to be downloaded are as follows:

 **Download Here:**
 - Japanese City Megapack (URP 2020) : https://assetstore.unity.com/packages/3d/environments/japanese-city-modular-pack-v1-4-239043